 Future FCS Changes

-In 2023, North Carolina A&T will leave the Big South and give CAA Football a 14th program, an FCS record for a single conference and Murray State will move into the Missouri Valley Football Conference from the OVC, while the Big South and OVC have planned an FCS partnership.
+In 2023, North Carolina A&T and Campbell will leave the Big South and give CAA Football 15 programs (an FCS record for a single conference) and Murray State will move into the Missouri Valley Football Conference from the OVC, while the Big South and OVC have planned an FCS partnership.
 Also, Jacksonville State (ASUN) and Sam Houston (WAC) will move up to the FBS in Conference USA.

 In 2025, Texas-Rio Grande is expected to have an FCS start-up program in the WAC.